sysfce2/godot-docs/classes/class_textserver.rst

 :ref:`VisibleCharactersBehavior<enum_TextServer_VisibleCharactersBehavior>` **VC_CHARS_BEFORE_SHAPING** = ``0``

 Trims text before the shaping. e.g, increasing :ref:`Label.visible_characters<class_Label_property_visible_characters>` or :ref:`RichTextLabel.visible_characters<class_RichTextLabel_property_visible_characters>` value is visually identical to typing the text.

+\ **Note:** In this mode, trimmed text is not processed at all.
+It is not accounted for in line breaking and size calculations.

 .. _class_TextServer_constant_VC_CHARS_AFTER_SHAPING: